Employers love asking interview questions about decision-making. They want to make sure you can handle pressure and react well to tough situations.

 You need to be able to clearly describe how you make decisions, and ideally give examples of past decisions that worked out well for you.
 Managers want people they can trust and don’t have to keep an eye on every second.
 So this question is your chance to put their mind at ease.

-In this section, I’m going to give you 3 steps for answering decision-making interview questions like, “tell me how you make decisions”.
-Then in the next section, we’ll look at two word-for-word answer examples.
+In this section, I’m going to give you 3 steps for answering decision-making interview questions like, “Tell me how you make decisions.”

 Here are the steps to create a great answer: